-The profit for the financial year amounted to £104,206 (2022: Loss of £42,967).
-Total equity at 31 December 2023 amounted to £2,214,615 (2022: £2,110,409).
-The Company has recognised profit during the year in contrast to a loss in prior year.
-The principal reasons for the Company making a profit can be attributed to the increase in Bank of England base rates in the current year, to high of 5,25% in August 2023, which has resulted in the Company earning significantly more interest income on its cash at bank.
+The profit for the financial year amounted to £82,864 (2023: £104,206).
+Total equity at 31 December 2024 amounted to £2,297,479 (2023: £2,214,615).

+The Company has recognised a smaller profit before tax than in the prior year.
+The principal reason for this can be attributed to an increase in operating expenses in the current year to £101,365 (2023: £56,610).
+This is due to the release of an accrual for historic statutory audit fees which reduced operating expenses in the prior year.

-The Company has incurred reduced net fair value losses of £438 (2022: net losses of £3,453).
-The Company has recognised net fair value losses during the year mainly due to a change in the fair valuation, which has been driven by updated model assumptions, such as the discount factor, which has increased with Bank of England base rate and a change in the forecast Halifax House Price Index ("HPI").
+The Company has incurred slightly increased net fair value losses of £2,855 (2023: net loss of £438).
+The Company has recognised net fair value losses during the year mainly due to a change in the fair valuation of its mortgage portfolio and the Notes, which has been driven by updated model assumptions.
+These updated assumptions included indexed movements in the Halifax House Price Index ("HPI") and its forecast updates, the discount rate was also updated based on Bank of England base rate forecasts and the average age of customers was updated based on mortality table rates, amongst other adjustments.

 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit risk" below).
-These factors did not have any significant bearing on the Company's arrears levels (see note 13.1).